fastobo/fastobo-py/docs/guide/install.rst

 Then installing with ``pip`` will build the pacakge::

-  $ pip install fastobo --user
+  $ pip install fastobo --user -v --no-binary :all:

 **Be patient, it can take a long time on lower-end machine!**